adobe/spectrum-web-components/packages/menu/menu-item.md

 #### Description

-Content assigned to the `description` slot will be placed below the `<sp-menu-item>`, like help text for users to understand the context of corresponding `<sp-menu-item>`.
+Content assigned to the `"description"` slot, eg help text, will be placed below the `<sp-menu-item>` to help users understand the context of corresponding `<sp-menu-item>`.

 ```html
 <sp-menu style="width: 200px;">